Auschwitz anniversary marked as peace again shattered by war

 In all, some 1.1 million people were killed at the vast complex before it was liberated by Soviet troops on Jan.
 27, 1945.

-Today the site, with its barracks and barbed wire and the ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and a site of pilgrimage for millions from around the world.
+Today the site, with its barracks, barbed wire and ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and a site of pilgrimage for millions.

-Yet it lies only 300 kilometers (185 miles) from Ukraine, where Russian aggression is creating unthinkable death and destruction — a conflict on the minds of many this year.
+Jewish and Christian prayers for the dead were recited at the memorial site, which lies only 185 miles from Ukraine, where Russian aggression is creating death and destruction — a conflict on the minds of many this year.

-One survivor, Zdzisława Włodarczyk, said during observances Friday that the war has created a “feeling of horror” in her.

-Piotr Cywinski, Auschwitz state museum director, compared Nazi crimes to those the Russians have committed in Ukrainian towns like Bucha and Mariupol.
-He said they were inspired by a “similar sick megalomania” and that free people must not remain indifferent.

-“Being silent means giving voice to the perpetrators,” Cywinski said.
-“Remaining indifferent is tantamount to condoning murder.”

 Russian President Vladimir Putin attended observances marking the 60th anniversary of the camp’s liberation in 2005.
-This year, no Russian official at all was invited due to Russia’s attack on Ukraine.
+This year, no Russian official was invited due to the attack on Ukraine.

-Ukrainian President Volodymyr Zelenskyy marked the event, alluding to his own country’s situation.
+Valentina Matvienko, speaker of Russia’s upper house of parliament, deplored that as a “cynical” move.

+“They refused to invite the liberators so that they could pay tribute to the memory of the victims,” she said.
+“Of course, this is very worrying.”

+Rabbi Berl Lazar, one of Russia’s two chief rabbis, said not having any Russian invitees was “a humiliation for sure, because we perfectly know and remember the role of the Red Army” in the liberation of Auschwitz.

+Ukrainian President Volodymyr Zelenskyy commemorated Holocaust victims at Babi Yar, a ravine in Kyiv where nearly 34,000 Jews were killed within 48 hours in 1941.

-“We know and remember that indifference kills along with hatred,” he said in a social media post.
+“We know and remember that indifference kills along with hatred,” he said in social media post.

 “Indifference and hatred are always capable of creating evil together only.
 That is why it is so important that everyone who values life should show determination when it comes to saving those whom hatred seeks to destroy.”